-He settled in Boston in '72.
-He opened for Rosalie Sorrels at Club Passim (formerly Club 47) when, Bob & RaeAnn Donlin spotted him at the weekly Ceilidh at the famous club in Cambridge.
+He settled in Boston in '72 and soon became a regular at Club Passim (formerly Club 47).
+After, Bob & RaeAnn Donlin spotted him at the weekly Ceilidh at the famous folk club in Cambridge, he was offered an opening gig for Rosalie Sorrels, when she appeared ther for a 4-night run.

 Since then he has been active on the Greater Boston folk scene, establishing himself as an enthusiastic singer-songwriter.

-He appeared at The Loaded Dog Folk Club in ’04 in Sydney, Australia … he has played on four continents!
-Visiting South Africa in 2018, he played with many local and great musicians at a fundraiser for The Barleycorn in Cape Town & also headlined at TJs Music Club in Johannesburg.
+In ’04 he appeared at The Loaded Dog Folk Club in Sydney, Australia … which means he has played on four continents!
+Visiting South Africa again in 2018, he played with many local and great musicians at a fundraiser for The Barleycorn in Cape Town & was also offered a headlining gig at TJs Music Club in Johannesburg.

-Mel's singing has been complimented by such luminaries as Phil Everly, Geula Gill and others.
+Mel's fine singing has been complimented by such luminaries as Phil Everly, Geula Gill and others.

 He began singing at Art school when the Beatles and the 60s Folk Revival coincided.
-He was a regular at the Johannesburg Troubadour and at the Nite Beat in Hillbrow.
-He was a favourite at the Minstrel Club in Pretoria.
+He was a regular at the Johannesburg Troubadour and at the Nite Beat in Hillbrow, and he became a favourite at the Minstrel Folk Club in Pretoria.

-Before emigrating in 1970, he often featured at The Troubadour in Johannesburg and at The Minstrel in Pretoria, headlined at the Durban Folk Festival and was one of the top singers to perform at The Johannesburg Folk Festivals.
+Before emigrating in 1970 to the USA, he often featured at The Troubadour in Johannesburg and at The Minstrel in Pretoria, headlined at the Durban Folk Festival and also at The Johannesburg Folk Festivals.

 "Great listening to you again.
 The voice hasn't changed in forty years.
 Just as great as I remembered it.
 Lovely melodies...
 Don't ever stop writing."